Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Trimming HOBO data :scissors:

 Before trimming data, we need to check that all files are logged in the same timezone.
 The format of data within the date-time column should also be standardized.
-To check the timezone of files, standardize column names and formats, and to trim data, use the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script.
-This script will create a new 'output' folder within the local directory, where it will create a new *'.csv'* for each file with the naming convention: *'SiteID_DeployementLocation_depthORheight_trimmed.csv'* (for example, *'Admin_sun_50cm_trimmed.csv'*).
+To check the timezone of files, standardize column names, standardize formats, and to trim data, use the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script.
+This script will create a new 'output' folder within your local directory, where it will create a new *'.csv'* for each file with the naming convention: *'SiteID_DeployementLocation_depthORheight_trimmed.csv'* (for example, *'Admin_sun_50cm_trimmed.csv'*).

 The ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script requires an additional metadata file